You Shall Live

 You Shall Live is the tenth studio album by Marvin Sapp.
 RCA Inspiration released the album on June 2, 2015.
 Sapp worked with producer, Aaron W. Lindsey, in the making of this album.

 Critical reception

-Awarding the album four stars from CCM Magazine, Andy Argyrakis states, "And even if You Shall Live took three years, it was well worth the wait thanks to the singer/songwriter/pastor's superb craftsmanship that seems to have jumped up a notch ever since 2007's gold selling Thirsty and its massive crossover hit "Never Would Have Made It" put Sapp on the international map."
+Awarding the album four stars from CCM Magazine, Andy Argyrakis states, "even if You Shall Live took three years, it was well worth the wait thanks to the singer/songwriter/pastor's superb craftsmanship that seems to have jumped up a notch ever since 2007's gold selling 'Thirsty' and its massive crossover hit 'Never Would Have Made It"'put Sapp on the international map."
 Dwayne Lacy, giving the album four stars for New Release Today, writes, "You Shall Live really does not have a feel of a studio album."